IGinX-THU/IGinX/docs/quickStarts_Parquet/IGinXCluster-EnglishVersion.md

 ## Launch

-Here is an example of starting  two IGinX instances to demonstrate how to start an IGinX cluster.
+Here is an example of starting two IGinX instances and two Parquet database servers to demonstrate how to start an IGinX cluster.
+These two Parquet servers are created by two IGinX instances respectively.

 ### Start ZooKeeper